Professional Agroforestry Consultants -- Hawaii

 Agroforestry Design was started by Dave Sansone to help gardeners, farmers and land managers "let nature do the work" with restorative agriculture practices that can also offer increased production with less inputs/effort.
 He works with Hawaiian cultural practitioners and other specialists including permaculture designers, native plant experts, nurseries, and extension agents according to project needs.

-Over the years, Dave has gained extensive experience in agroforestry, permaculture consultation and design, organic gardening, organic farming, native plant and edible nurseries, habitat restoration, intercropping, and his favorite: no till/biotill, and his favorite food forestry (succession based agroforestry systems)--gardening like the forest to achieve production within weeks of planting while providing increasing production over the generations with little input or effort.
-He is recognized as an expert in Neglected and Underutilized Crops by Crops for the Future and two time winner of the Keaukaha Makahiki "Big Taro" competition using no outside inputs like fertilizer or lime and needing barely any weeding thanks to the intercropping with banana and Crotolaria.
+Agroforestry Design's specialty is succession based agroforestry--gardening like the forest to achieve production within weeks of planting while providing increasing production over the generations with little input or effort after establishment.
+He is recognized as an expert in Neglected and Underutilized Crops by Crops for the Future, 4 time winner of the Keaukaha Makahiki "Big Taro" competition using no outside inputs like fertilizer or lime and needing barely any weeding thanks to the intercropping with banana and Crotolaria.
+The largest taro from his research projects topped 24 lbs--more than three times the current Guinness Record for "Heaviest Taro".
 See Dave's resume here.

 By age 4, Dave was working in the garden helping his mom with chores.
-For some reason wanted to plant corn, carrots, and potatoes together in the shade and a bit later did a grade school science experiment to illustrate the effectiveness of biological erosion control.
-He later took a job developing edible and medicinal shade tolerant intercrop systems (permaculture guilds) where he realized that developing restorative agroforestry systems that 'let nature do the work' was his calling in life.
+For some reason, he wanted to plant corn, carrots, and potatoes together in the shade and a bit later did a grade school science experiment to illustrate the effectiveness of biological erosion control.
+He later took a job developing edible and medicinal shade tolerant intercrop systems (permaculture guilds) where he realized that developing succession based restorative agroforestry systems that 'let nature do the work was his calling in life.

 When Dave first began his apprenticeship at an organic farm as a way to address the 6th Great Extinction (look it up) and social injustice; mentor farmer Mike Finger, a farmer of 25 years and former wildlife ecologist expressed that certified organic production is rarely ecologically sound or sustainable.
 He explained that inputs such as mined fertilizers, factory farm by-products, irrigation, fossil fuels for tractors and shipping have grave effects on wildlife habitat and people around the world.